Baylor vs. Texas NCAA Football Odds, Plays and Insights | October 30, 2021

 Texas Stats and Trends

-- In Texas' seven games this year, it has four wins against the spread.

-- The Longhorns have yet to cover the spread this year when underdogs by 3 points or more.
+- The Longhorns have been underdogs by 2.5 points or more one time this season and have not covered the spread once.

-- Texas' games this season have hit the over on four of seven set point totals (57.1%).
+- Texas' games this year have eclipsed the over/under in 57.1% of its opportunities (four times in seven games with a set point total).

-- When Texas scores more than 18.7 points, it is 4-3 against the spread and 4-3 overall.
+- Texas is 4-3 against the spread and 4-3 overall when the team records more than 18.7 points.

-- The Longhorns have turned the ball over eight times, three fewer times than the Bears have forced turnovers (11).
+- This season the Longhorns have eight turnovers, three fewer than the Bears have takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.